Nick Jones Therapy

 How much does group psychotherapy cost?

-The fees would be monthly and would be for membership of the group, and the fees would be proportionate to people's income - typically between £100 and £200 per month.
+The fees would be monthly and would be for membership of the group, typically around £150 per month.

 click